sokoide/design-patterns/book/04_day4_behavioral_2.md

 ## 9. Command

-### 📖 Story: The Restaurant Order Slip
+### 📖 Story: Text Editor Operations

-A customer tells the waiter, "I'll have a hamburger."
-The waiter writes it on an "order slip (Command)."
-That order slip is placed in the kitchen, and the chef (Receiver) looks at it and cooks when they are free.
-Because it's an "object" called an order slip, you can rearrange the order or "cancel" it later.
+Imagine you are "typing" or "deleting" text in a text editor.
+Each operation is objectified as a "command (Command)."
+Because it is an "object," you can stack them up to easily implement "Undo" and "Redo."

 ### 💡 Concept